-By Federal Law, the following conditions DO NOT warrant a dependency override:
+By Federal Law, the following conditions do not warrant a dependency override:

-- Student demonstrates self-sufficiency
+- You demonstrate self-sufficiency

 You should complete the Dependency Override form if you are considered a dependent student for federal financial aid and believe you have compelling extenuating circumstances which should allow you to be considered an independent student.
 Return the completed form with the required documentation to the Office of Financial Aid.
-We understand the sensitive nature of these circumstances; all documentation received by our office will be kept confidential.
+We understand the sensitive nature of these circumstances.
+All documentation received by our office will be kept confidential.

-- Complete the 2017-18 FAFSA online prior to completing and submitting the Dependency Override Appeal.
+- Complete the 2020-2021 FAFSA online prior to completing and submitting the Dependency Override Appeal.